 \section{Hierarchical Optimization}

-Hierarchical optimization problems can be defined in several different ways \cite{anandalingam1992hierarchical, bennett2023hierarchical, bracken1973mathematical,ishikawa2015effective}.
-For our purposes, a hierarchical optimization problem exhibits a {\em single} (centralized/composite) objective function and its constraint set has a nested algebraic structure \cite{ishikawa2015effective}.
-This is not to be confused with multi-level optimization problems, where lower-level optimization problems (with their own objective) are embedded in the constraint set of a higher level problem \cite{bracken1973mathematical}.
-Multi-level problems can also be expressed as graphs, but they require specialized solution approaches (e.g., replacing low-level problems using their optimality conditions) that are not considered here and that are left as future work.
+Hierarchical optimization problems can be defined in several different ways \cite{anandalingam1992hierarchical,bennett2023hierarchical,bracken1973mathematical,ishikawa2015effective}.
+For our purposes, a hierarchical optimization problem exhibits a {\em single} (centralized/composite) objective function, and its constraint set has a nested algebraic structure \cite{ishikawa2015effective}.
+This is not to be confused with multi-level optimization problems, where lower-level optimization problems (with their own objective) are embedded in the constraint set of a higher-level problem \cite{bracken1973mathematical}.
+Multi-level problems can also be expressed as graphs, but they require specialized solution approaches (e.g., replacing low-level optimization problems with their optimality conditions) that are not considered here and that are left as future work.